 - An illusory contract is one that has the illusion of a contract but isn’t enforceable because one or more parties isn’t actually bound to anything in it.

-If you are unsure whether your contract, or any provisions in it, are enforceable, feel free to contact us at firstname.lastname@example.org.
+If you are unsure whether your contracts, or any provisions in them, are enforceable, feel free to contact us at firstname.lastname@example.org or call (919) 912-9640.